codedgeass/tunezer/README.md

-# Welcome to tuneaddicts
+# Welcome to tunezer

-  The purpose of this website is to create a fun and engaging place for people to explore, share, and vote for their favorite or most hated live music experiences.
-The app is in its development phase but I have [**uploaded**](http://tuneaddicts.herokuapp.com) a stable build to Heroku and populated it with data to highlight the app's purpose and features.
-Check it out!
+  The purpose of this website is to create a fun and engaging place for people to explore, share, and vote for their most loved, most hated, and most debated live music experiences. [**Check it out!!**](http://tunezer.herokuapp.com).

 ## Features